How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 Project Scope vs. Product Scope

-PMI separates project scope and product scope:
+PMI distinguishes between project scope and product scope:

 • Project Scope: Activities needed to develop a product, create a service, or achieve a tangible result.